atrosinenko/memtest86-plus-riscv/README.md

 **DISCLAIMER: USE AT YOUR OWN RISK.
 DO NOT USE AT ALL ON REAL HARDWARE UNLESS YOU KNOW WHAT YOU ARE DOING.**

+**WARNING:** This is a Work-in-Progress yet, so be prepared to false-positives and false-negatives.

 This repository includes the RISC-V port for my build of RocketChip for an FPGA board from AliExpress.
 This board has a regular DDR2-SODIMM slot, so testing memory can be not only a "model example".